advanced-learning/silverstripe-dev-task-runner/README.md

 SilverStripe module for running dev tasks through the CMS.

-Uses cron task to pull tasks off a queue one at a time.
+Uses cron task to pull tasks off a queue up to three at a time.